Existence of equivariant models of spherical varieties and other G-varieties: Horospherical homogeneous spaces over local fields and number fields

 \begin{subsec} We consider the case of a number field $k_0$.
-Assuming that $G$ is simple, we reduce the cohomological condition $\vk_*(t(G_0))=1$ over a number field to the similar conditions over local fields, treated in Theorem \ref{t:horo-types}.
+Assuming that $G$ is simple and simply connected, we reduce the cohomological condition $\vk_*(t(G_0))=1$ over a number field to the similar conditions over local fields, treated in Theorem \ref{t:horo-types}.